andrekovac/explain-programming/content/blog/git/deletion.md

 This post shows you how to delete every single occurrence of a password (or any other word or sentence) which might be hidden in your git history, locally as well as in the remote repository (for example on [GitHub](https://github.com/)).

-> In general this entire deletion procedure should be avoided if possible.
+> In general this entire deletion procedure is a thing you should only do it absolutely necessary.
 It can have unexpected results for your team-members since you are **changing the remote code** they are relying on.

 ## Step by step